Ashwastaken78867/DashBoard_Builder/README.md

 ---

-## 📸 Demo Preview
+## 📸 Image Preview

 > The UI is inspired by modern SaaS dashboard tools.
-A short demo video walks through:
-> - Adding widgets
-> - Editing content
-> - Exporting the dashboard
+A image of the UI:

 🟢 The goal was to replicate a simplified version of professional dashboards using modern tooling in a short time.